frostney/rollup-babel-lib-bundler/README.md

 #### Return value
 ###### Type: `Promise`
-This returns a promise with an array of objects which can
+This returns a promise with an array of objects which have the following format:

 ```javascript
 {